National Institute of Technology, Silchar: Research

+The institute has contributed over 4,000 papers to Scopus and has garnered in excess of 30,000 citations from Scopus on a global scale.

+From 2018 to 2022, the institute received international recognition with over 100 patents.
+The computer science department accounted for 42 of these patents.
+These innovations contributed to the institute, generating $39 million in revenue.

 Student life

 Technical and Cultural fests

 The annual technical and management festival of NIT Silchar, Tecnoesis, is held every year in the month of October.
+Each year, the festival follows a specific theme.
 It comprises various events like competitions, exhibits, coding rounds, hackathons, robotic events and talks from guest speakers from all over India.

 The annual cultural fest of Incandescence, is held every year in the month of February.
 Various artists, singers, celebs are invited from all over the country.
 It also comprises the Gliterati, the annual fashion show of NITS and ThunderMarch, a metal concert.